 Who is Jesus?
 Many people over the past 2000 years have expressed their opinion on this.
-Some see him as simply a man who attracted a following, others see him as a holy man who was used by God.
+Some see him as simply a man who attracted a following, others see him as a holy man who God used.
 And, some see him as the Christ, the Son of God.
-In this chapter Mark records people holding to the first two of these.
-And in the eight chapter he documents the third opinion.
+In this chapter, Mark records people holding to the first two of these.
+And in the eighth chapter, he documents the third opinion.

 Is He Just a Man?